 Widely known as mortise hinges, these hinges are often found on residential doors.
 Butt hinges are used in combined sets of three or four pieces.
 These are mortised into the door and frame at the same time, and they are joined together with the help of a pin that may be moveable or may not be.
 Butt hinges are great options for your residential doors upgrade.
 Whether you’re looking for doors, windows, cabinets, or other furniture upgrades, opting for butt hinges can make your DIY project hassle-free.

 As the name suggests, a spring hinge can make the doors shut down automatically.
 With a varying degree of tension, spring hinges can hold the hinge open or closed as well.
 Two spring hinges are required to get enough force for closing the door.
 Using the property of spring, these hinges get the door back to its original position.
 There is a wide range of varieties available in spring hinges, and make sure to choose one that works for you in the best possible way.

 Concealed hinges cannot be seen from the exterior, and these are often used for cabinets and furniture doors.
 With the help of two screws on each hinge, these can be fully adjustable self-closing to provide you utmost comfort.
 For your DIY project, use concealed hinges for entry and interior doors.

 Piano hinges are often known as continuous hinges.
 It is one of the great options when you need a long hinge for your home doors and cabinets.
 These are long piano lids, and this is where the piano hinge gets its name.

 Replacement windows Hillsboro, OR, will be easier to install with your newfound knowledge.

-Types of Hinges You Should Know in Portland OR - Vancouver WA - Bend OR
+Types of Hinges You Should Know in Portland OR - Vancouver WA - Bend OR - Salem OR